Facts about the animal kingdom

 How do fish reproduce?

 Fish reproduction can occur in one of two ways, depending largely on whether fertilization takes place inside or outside the body.
-Fish can get pregnant on of the following ways:
+Fish can get pregnant in one of the following ways:

-• Viviparous fish: fertilization is internal, meaning that the male will fertilize the eggs inside the female’s body, The fry are born completely formed.
+• Viviparous fish: fertilization is internal, meaning that the male will fertilize the eggs inside the female’s body.
+The fry are born completely formed, which often gives them a higher chance of survival since they are more developed and capable of avoiding predators sooner.

 In the case of internal fertilization, we refer to pregnancy in fish.
-However, it is important to note that when it comes to fish giving birth in aquarium, we need to be clear on what species of fish we are referring to as fish pregnancy will vary largely depending on the species.
+However, it is important to note that when it comes to fish giving birth in an aquarium, we need to be clear on what species of fish we are referring to as fish pregnancy will vary largely depending on the species.
+Additionally, environmental factors such as water temperature and quality can significantly affect the reproduction process.

 For more, we recommend reading our article where we discuss how do fish reproduce?